 An income protection plan is a long-term policy that will pay a regular monthly income if you become unable to work due to a specified long-term illness or incapacity.
 There is an initial waiting period before the benefit is payable on a claim, which is referred to as the ‘deferred period’.

 Were they to look at implementing an income protection policy from the age of 45 to 65, assuming earnings of £40,000 per annum each with a deferred period of 12-weeks before the onset of income payments, premiums would be in the region of £51 per month.

 Family Income Benefit (FIB)

-As Brad and Anita both have young families with liabilities to cover, they should consider an FIB plan to provide their loved ones with a degree of financial security in the event they were to die unexpectedly.
+As Brad and Anita, both have young families with liabilities to cover, they should consider a FIB plan to provide their loved ones with a degree of financial security in the event they were to die unexpectedly.

 For instance, if you die within the term of the policy, the plan will pay a tax-free regular income, with payments made between the date of death of the life assured and the end of the policy term.
 Premiums tend to be cheaper because of this potentially restricted payment time.

 Once more, were they to obtain twenty years of coverage from 45 to 65 and an income of £20,000 per annum for their loved ones, indicative premiums suggest a monthly premium of £20.90 per month each.

 Unfortunately, as we probably all know by now, life does not always go to plan – who could have foreseen a global pandemic and the havoc throughout 2020, in claiming over three million deaths.
 Therefore, while often a dispiriting topic of conversation, mortality cannot be overlooked and the question ‘what would happen upon my death’ cannot be ignored.